DimaJoyti/go-real/README.md

-# GrowCRM: Real Estate Agency Management System
+# GoReal: Real Estate Agency Management System

-GrowCRM is a comprehensive management system designed to streamline the processes of real estate agencies.
+GoReal is a comprehensive management system designed to streamline the processes of real estate agencies.
 It provides a centralized platform for managing various aspects of real estate operations, including lead management, analytics, project and inventory management, task management, notifications, role-based authentication, client and employee management, invoices and cashflow management, approvals management, and more.

 ## Key Features